IBM Cloud Docs

 Configuring a Power Virtual Server instance

 To create a virtual server instance, you must first create a Power Virtual Server workspace and select a workspace.
-The created workspaces are listed under Workspaces of the Power Virtual Server user interface in the left navigation page.
+The created workspaces are listed under Workspaces of the Power Virtual Server user interface in the navigation panel.
 Select the workspace for which you want to create an instance.
 Complete the following steps to create a virtual machine instance:

 The virtual server instances that are associated with the selected workspace are displayed.